AlphaDio/universus-prototype-sets/cards/seth.md

 - Block: Mid +1
 - Symbols: Order / Void
 - Tags: Guard / Agent
-- Text: Seth Response Destroy, flip 2 foundations: After your rival plays an attack (not as a block), cancel its effects and clear 1 attack from their card pool.
+- Text: Seth Response: Destroy, flip 2 foundations: After your rival plays an attack (not as a block), cancel its effects and clear 1 attack from their card pool.
 - Role: Hard stop.

 ## Assets and Actions